PaulSpr/Easyfile/README.md

 #### Enable downloads
 To handle downloads you must do several things:

+1) Run the included migration

-1) Create a download controller.
+2) Create a download controller.
 Something like this will suffice, but you can built in any authorisation in there as well
 ```
 <?php